yueyuu/main/tutorials/javaFxTutorialPart3.md

 ![DialogBoxes Iteration 2](assets/DialogBoxesIteration2.png)

-## Iteration 3 – Adding custom behavior to DialogBox
+## Iteration 3 – Adding custom behavior to gazeeebo.DialogBox

-One additional benefit of defining a custom control is that we can add behavior specific to our `DialogBox`.
+One additional benefit of defining a custom control is that we can add behavior specific to our `gazeeebo.DialogBox`.
 Let’s add a method to flip a dialog box such that the image on the left to differentiate between user input and Duke’s output.

 ```java
 /**